eldanny1012222/CCNA-Networking-Labs/01-VLAN-Trunking/README.md

 - Configured switchports in access mode

 ### Trunk Configuration
-- Configured Fa0/24 between SW1 and SW2 as a trunk link
+- Configured Fa0/24 between SW0 and SW1 as a trunk link
 - Allowed VLANs 10 and 20 on the trunk
 - Verified trunk status using `show interfaces trunk`